powersync-ja/powersync-js/.changeset/bright-cooks-change.md

 ---
-'@powersync/common': patch
+'@powersync/common': minor
-'@powersync/web': patch
+'@powersync/web': minor
 ---

 Added support for user parameters.
+These parameters can be specified as part of the `connect` methods options object.